vaulot/vaulot.academic.site/content/post/2018-09-23-generating-Rmd-report.md

 ```

 ### Figures
+* If you want to have the figures at the same place than the text, use HTML output, if this is not critical use pdf.
 * Give a name to each chunk that generate the figures because this name will be given to the png figures (e.g. abundant_species-1.png for a chunk named `r abundant_species`).
 It is better to use - than _ because _ will cause problem in Latex
 * Use the following code for inserting the figures in the reports